 The school is also part of the Duffy Schools Program and we have regular visits from prominent high achieving Kiwi’s each term.

 We are aiming to set up a Bilingual Unit and we are weighing up our options.

-In conclusion, a quote from the 2012 and the 2016 ERO reports states:
+In conclusion, a quote from the 2019 ERO report states: